 36. The Kootenai County Task Force on Human Relations provides a newsletter to the “Friends of the K.C.T.F.H.R.”.

-37. The K.C.T.F.H.R., beginning in 1990, has hosted an annual Gala event the January celebration of the Dr. Martin Luther King, Jr. national holiday.
+37. The K.C.T.F.H.R., Gala fund-raiser was held from 1990 Through 2019.
+It was held in January in celebration of the Dr. Martin Luther King, Jr. national holiday.

 38. On August 21, 2009 the K.C.T.F.H.R. hosted a press conference at the Washington-Idaho border featuring mayors and police chiefs from throughout northern Idaho and eastern Washington as well as the Coeur d’Alene Tribal Police Chief, Spokane County Sheriff and the Kootenai County Prosecutor to denounce the recent distribution of hate literature in several Inland Northwest neighborhoods.
 Both the elected officials and law enforcement representatives addressed several recent incidents of hate crimes in the region and assured the victims that these crimes would be aggressively prosecuted when the evidence leads to the arrest of the perpetrators.